 5. Tower Fall

-Tower Fall is named after the towering volcanic formations that can be seen at the top of the falls.
-It is located in the northeastern portion of Yellowstone, about 20 miles north of Canyon Village.
-It’s 132 feet tall and is the second most popular waterfall after the Lower Falls of the Grand Canyon.
-A lookout point can be accessed from a short trail behind the Tower General Store.
-The waterfall is also accessible to cross-country skiers during the winter.
+Tower Fall, named for the striking volcanic rock formations that rise above its crest, is located in the northeastern section of Yellowstone, approximately 20 mi (32 km) north of Canyon Village.
+At 132 ft tall (40 m), it is the park’s second most popular waterfall after the iconic Lower Falls of the Grand Canyon of the Yellowstone.
+Visitors can reach a scenic lookout point via a short, easy trail that starts behind the Tower General Store, offering stunning views of the waterfall.

 6. Norris Geyser Basin

-Back Basin is heavily wooded and is home to Steamboat Geyser, the world’s tallest active geyser.
-During its eruptions, water may shoot up to 300 ft (91 m) in the air.
-Many years usually pass between major eruptions with the last being quite recent in February 2020.
+Porcelain Basin is a stark, treeless stretch of land with steaming vents and boiling springs.
+In contrast, Back Basin is densely forested and home to Steamboat Geyser, the world’s tallest active geyser.
+When it erupts, water can shoot an impressive 300 ft (91 m) into the air.
+These major eruptions are unpredictable and rare, often years apart, with the most recent occurring in February 2020.

 7. Lamar Valley